bharatm29/Jason/README.md

 ## Jason
-JSON serializer and Deserializer written in pure JAVA.
+JSON serializion engine written in pure JAVA.

 #### TODO
-- [ ] Add number support
+- [ ] Add number support in deserializer
 - [ ] Add support for null in serializer and deserializer
 - [ ] Add Support for class objects in deserializer
 - [ ] Improve error handling
 - [ ] Add Benchmarks
-- [ ] Add tests with big json files for deserializer
+- [ ] Add tests with large json files for deserializer